MJHAGENCY/tech-serum-whyser-by-the-trial/README.md

-# tech-serum-21-Team Template
+# tech-serum-21-Whyser by the Trial

-Tech Serum 2021- Team Template.
+Tech Serum 2021- Whyser by the Trial.
 The most innovative minds in healthcare working for the greater good.